It’s a very underrated and extremely misunderstood, but highly important piece of candle equipment.

 When performing correctly, the wick tab will

-stop the wick from burning once it reaches the neck, leaving a couple of mm of wax in the bottom of the glass.
+stop the wick from burning once the flame reaches the neck, leaving a couple of mm of wax in the bottom of the glass.

 Next time you test burn your candle do some temperature measurements on the glass and the melt pool when it’s nearing the bottom.
 It is so so hot.